DmytroHalai/SelfAssessment/Skills/JavaScript.md

   - Async iterator: 🎓 known
   - Chaining: 👂 heard
   - Optional chaining: 👂 heard
-  - IIFE: 👂 heard
+  - IIFE: 🖐️ used
-  - Async IIFE: 👂 heard
+  - Async IIFE: 🖐️ used
   - `global`: 🎓 known
   - `globalThis`: 🎓 known
   - `window`: 👂 heard
   - Getters and setters: 🎓 known
   - `__proto__`: 👂 heard
   - `prototype`: 👂 heard
-  - Equality operators: 🎓 known
+  - Equality operators: 🖐️ used
-  - Logical operators: 🎓 known
+  - Logical operators: 🖐️ used
-  - Logical Assignment: 🎓 known
+  - Logical Assignment: 🖐️ used
-  - Bitwise operators: 🎓 known
+  - Bitwise operators: 🖐️ used
-  - Ternary operator: 🎓 known
+  - Ternary operator: 🖐️ used
   - `void`: 🎓 known
   - `yield`: 🎓 known
-  - `await`: 🎓 known
+  - `await`: 🖐️ used
-  - Template literal: 👂 heard
+  - Template literal: 🖐️ used
-  - Strict mode: 👂 heard
+  - Strict mode: 🖐️ used
   - Hoisting: 👂 heard
-  - `delete`: 🎓 known
+  - `delete`: 🖐️ used
-  - `in`: 🎓 known
+  - `in`: 🖐️ used
-  - `super`
+  - `super` 🖐️ used
   - `eval`
-  - `static`: 🎓 known
+  - `static`: 🖐️ used
-  - `Number.parseInt`: 🎓 known
+  - `Number.parseInt`: 🖐️ used
-  - `Number.parseFloat`: 🎓 known
+  - `Number.parseFloat`: 🖐️ used
   - Property descriptors
   - Sealing properties
   - Freezing properties